RESEARCH | COMPUTATION

 We have entered a saturated world, where fashion is for the mere paradoxical pleasure of both fascination and eradication, transforming itself into a whimsical display manifested in our actions.
 This plethora of temptations, sins and opulence, have become the masturbation apparatus of our corporeal beings, succumbed to symphorophilia as an embodied aesthetics.

 A series of fashion visualisations have been produced, as a design speculation into the changing aesthetic vision of the fashioned body in the post-human age.
-Procedural and experimental simulations have been applied to the body, to emit vivid and ferocious dress representations with the possibility to be translated into Rapid prototyping forms.
+Procedural and experimental simulations have been applied to the body, to emit vivid and ferocious dress representations with the possibility to be translated into 3D printable forms.

 Ballard, J. (2014).
 Crash.
 London: Fourth State.